igorg520b/icFlow/README.md

 ## Building instructions for Visual Studio in Windows

-Required libraries: Intel MKL, OpenTK, ManagedCUDA, CUDA Toolkit 9.0.
-It is possible to build the library with other versions of CUDA Toolkit, but the supplied project files only support CUDA 9.0.
+Required libraries: Intel MKL, OpenTK, OpenTK.GLControl, ManagedCUDA, CUDA Toolkit 9.1.
+It is possible to build the library with other versions of CUDA Toolkit, but the supplied project is for CUDA 9.1.
 Use 64 bit architecture consistently for all libraries and PTX.

 Copy MKL libraries (64 bit) to the project folder or make them accessible via PATH variable: mkl_avx.dll